Speaking for France

 Some members in the US Congress consider the French position with regards to the war against Iraq, the position of the international community which was brilliantly expressed at the UN by Dominique the Villepin as betrayal.
 Loud voices have been heard demanding France is punished.
 Like small children in kindergarten ridiculous gestures are made, like changing “French fries” to “freedom fries”.

 Some have flung the image of Normandy’s American cemetery at France face, showing their deplorable character.
-This are the same disturbing voices which are also reminding France of the large debt towards the US.
+These are the same disturbing voices which are also reminding France of the large debt towards the US.

 There is no doubt that the French have a debt towards the US, so does the rest of Europe.
 Without the landing of American troops in Normandy, the French “liberation” would have not been possible.
-Anyone visiting Omaha Beach and the American cemetery nearby knows that, Yes, there is a debt.
+Anyone visiting Omaha Beach and the American cemetery nearby knows that, yes, there is a debt.

-But it does not ensue that we ought to blindly and forever applaud whatever the U.S. Government decides.
+But it does not ensue that we ought to applaud blindly and forever whatever the U.S. Government decides.
 Gratitude is no synonym for automatic conformity or subservience.
 To disagree on an issue, however important, is neither betrayal, nor to act ungratefully.

 To which we can add that, revisit your history since without the political, diplomatic, financial, and military assistance of the French during the War of Independence, the United States might still be a British possession or protectorate.
 It should in particular, be remembered that at the final and decisive battle of Yorktown, Virginia, there were more French than American troops.